kindevall/react-bmi_swapi/README.md

 Fetches one Star Wars character's weight and height from the SWAPI (https://swapi.co/).

-Which characters BMI is to be calculated can be changed in the ReactDOM.render
+Which character's BMI is to be calculated can be changed in the ReactDOM.render